eforce67/BrawlStars-ComputerVision/README.md

 * `7`: Super ability status 0 = None 1 = True
 * `8`: Hypercharge status 0 = None 1 = True
 * `9`: Gadget status 0 = None 1 = True
-* `10-17`: Closest 8 walls to the player (These inputs might be removed in the future due to frequent text changes by Supercell.
+* `10-17`: Closest 8 walls to the player (These inputs might be removed in the future due to frequent changes by Supercell.
 Ideally, the AI model should learn the map even without computer vision capabilities.)

 **Demo**
 --------